defi-wonderland/handbook/sites/aztec/docs/block-production/sequencing.md

 - The committee attestations
 - Data for blob DA

 At this point, the rollup contract will prune any epochs that failed to prove.
+It will then
+- Validate the proposal, abort if it fails
-It will then validate the proposal in order to add it to the pending chain.
+- Add it to the pending chain
+- Handle L1-L2 messages

+### Validating the proposal

+The following elements are validated:
+- Blob data: checks that the data in the blobs is the same as the data provided for the proofs.
+- Header data: does some sanity checks (e.g. the last archive root in the header must be the last root's archive root, timestamp must be the one corresponding to the slot) as well as checking for data availability.
+- Proposer: checks that the proposer corresponding to the block has properly signed the block.

+Attestations aren't validated eagerly during the `propose` call but rather assumed correct optimistically.
+Sequencers validate attestations off-chain during catch-up and, if a mistake is found, will invoke the L1 contract's `invalidateBadAttestation` or `invalidateInsufficientAttestations` function, in accordance to whether an invalid signature or an invalid amount of attestation has been found in an L1 proposed block.

+### Updating the pending chain

+The L1 contract's storage keeps track of both historical data and temporary data.

+The following historical data is updated:
+- Number of pending blocks
+- The archive tree root for this slot

+The following data for this block is stored temporarily in a circular storage buffer:
+- Header hash
+- Blob commitments hash
+- Payload digest
+- Slot number
+- Fee header:
+  - Excess mana
+  - Mana used
+  - Fee asset price
+  - Congestion cost
+  - Prover cost

+### Handling L1-L2 messages

+This consists of consuming the pending L1->L2 messages up to this block's start and inserting the L2->L1 messages into the outbox.
+The later can only be consumed after the epoch is confirmed.

 ## Catching-up with the latest block

-## TODOs

-- [ ] On-chain block commitment: what's in `_blobsInput`?
-- [ ] On-chain block commitment: What will the proposer publish?
-- [ ] On-chain block commitment: What checks does the contract perform?
-- [ ] Catching-up with the latest block
-- [ ] Check whether the contract checks `proposer = proposers[slot]`
+Once a block is persisted in the L1 contract, all sequencers must catch up to it by re-executing the transactions in order to have the latest view of the blockchain.
+At this stage, sequencers will ensure the block has the correct amount of attestations.

 ## References